edHelper.com

 By Toni Lee Robinson

-1 The Nez Perce tribe was important to the Lewis and Clark Expedition.
+1 The Nez Perce tribe was important to the Lewis and Clark expedition.
 The tired travelers had had little food for days when they staggered out of the mountains onto the Weippe (WEE-yipe) Prairie.
 Some Nez Perce boys brought the explorers to their village.
-The men were welcomed and given salmon and camas root to eat.
+The men were welcomed and given salmon and camas roots to eat.

 2 The meeting of Lewis and Clark and the Nez Perce might have turned out differently.
 Tribal stories tell of a meeting of Nez Perce men outside the tipi (TEE-pee) of an old woman named Watkuweis (WATT-coo-wees).
 As the Nez Perce men talked outside her tipi, she heard them planning to kill the white men.